lanad22/ios-project-trivia/README.md

-# Project 3 - Trivia Game
+# Project 4 - Trivia

 Submitted by: Lana Do

-Trivia is an app that let users play a simple of trivia
+Trivia is an app that users can play a simple game of trivia

 Time spent: 4 hours spent in total